-14.7.1 Employability Enhancement Courses (except Project Phase I and Project Phase II) can be evaluated through seminar/ case study which are purely internal (with 100% internal marks only).
+14.7.1 Employability Enhancement Courses, [Skill Development Courses (SDC), Leadership Development Courses (LDC)] can be evaluated through seminar/ case study which is purely internal (with 100% internal marks only).
 Every student is expected to present a minimum of 2 seminars per semester before the evaluation committee and for each seminar, marks can be equally apportioned.
 The three member committee appointed by Head of the Institution will evaluate the seminar and at the end of the semester the marks can be consolidated and taken as the final mark.
-The evaluation shall be based on the seminar paper (40%), presentation

-(40%) and response to the questions asked during presentation (20%).
+The evaluation shall be based on the seminar paper (40%), presentation (40%) and response to the questions asked during presentation (20%).

-14.7.2 The Industrial / Practical Training, Internship, shall carry 100 marks and shall be evaluated through internal assessment only.
-At the end of Industrial / Practical training / internship, the candidate shall submit a certificate from the organization where he / she has undergone training and a brief report.
+14.7.2 The Industrial / Practical Training, Summer Internship, Mini Project shall carry 100 marks and shall be evaluated through internal assessment only.
+At the end of Industrial / Practical training / internship / Summer Internship/Mini project, , the candidate shall submit a certificate from the organization where he / she has undergone training and a brief report.
 The evaluation will be made based on this report and a Viva-Voce Examination will be conducted internally during the beginning of odd semesters by a three member Departmental Committee constituted by the Head of the Institution.
 The certificates (issued by the industry) submitted by the students shall be attached to the mark list sent by the Head of the Institution to the Controller of Examinations.